 The Bidlestoombe family name is linked to the ancient Anglo-Saxon culture of Britain.
 Their name comes from the Old English personal name Bita.
 Alternatively, the name could have been "derived from an official title, 'the beadle,' one who executed processes or attended proclamations."

 The surname Bidlestoombe was first found in Somerset, where John le Bedal, was recorded 1 Edward III (during the first year of the reign of Edward III) in Kirby's Quest.
 The Hundredorum Rolls of 1273 list Geoffrey le Bedel in Kent, Martin le Bedel in Norfolk and Walter Bidellus in Lincolnshire.

-Important Dates for the Bidlestoombe family
+Early History of the Bidlestoombe family

 This web page shows only a small excerpt of our Bidlestoombe research.
 Another 157 words (11 lines of text) covering the years 1400, 1615, 1652, 1615, 1662, 1750, 1778, 1738, 1779, 1774, 1775, 1786, 1844, 1745 and 1821 are included under the topic Early Bidlestoombe History in all our PDF Extended History products and printed products wherever possible.